envdes/pyclmuapp/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pyclmuapp: A Python Package for Integration and Execution of the Urban Climate Model in a Containerized Environment
+pyclmuapp: A Python Package for Integration and Execution of Community Land Model Urban (CLMU) in a Containerized Environment
 ========================================

 |DOI| |GitHub| |Docs| |License|